Login

 What’s the best way to prevent rust on threaded rod?

-For corrosion resistance, use galvanized, stainless, or black oxide coated rod.
-Add grease or thread sealant when installing outdoors.
+Use galvanized, stainless, or black oxide-coated rod.
+Add grease or thread sealant for outdoor installations.
 Periodically inspect and clean connections to avoid seizing up.

 Conclusion